ThomasHabets/sim/README.md

 E.g.:

-* Why do you need ad-hoc root access in order to install a new TSL cert?
+* Why do you need ad-hoc root access in order to install a new TLS cert?
   Shouldn't that be automated?

 * Why do you need to run this complex command?
 Shouldn't that be a peer-reviewed